wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 3. Your Profile Users Page

 == Changelog ==
-the latest version of this plugin work on all wordpress version from 3.1+ to 3.7+ with new unified coding `All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!`
+the latest version of this plugin work on all wordpress version from 3.1+ to 3.9+ `All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!`